Biblical Names

 YHWH

-Throughout the written work of the Hebrews, including the oral tradition, the provision is not to speak the name of God, YHWH, or else you might improperly invoke His name after vanities, or personal desires having no spiritual basis.
+Throughout the written work of the Hebrews, the provision is not to speak the name of God, YHWH, or else you might improperly invoke His name after vanities, or personal desires having no spiritual basis.
 Instead, the biblical “Adonai” (Lord) was most frequently used.
 By contrast, in the ancient world, pagans believed they could affect the gods through various sorceries (potions, Pharmacia), incantations, or by making an image of the god they appealed to.

 *Ex.
 20.1-7, ” (1) I am the Lord your God.
 (2) You are to have no other gods before me.”

 If a man may not put another god before YHWH, then he may also not put himself before Him, nor rename YHWH into a pantheon and thus diminish Him, nor take command over Him.
-By contrast, pagan people became bound up in their gods by this misdirected use of speech, chants, the incantations (see Enosh).
+By contrast, pagan people became bound up in their gods by this misdirected use of speech, chants, and incantations (see Enosh).
 The Pagan gods also required sacrifice, sometimes human sacrifice.
 Those religions that require human sacrifice are reduced to bloodied death cults, regardless of how they present specific religious tenets or broad-based doctrine.
 The commandment, “You shall have no other gods before Me,” orders the hierarchy, as Yahweh is the One True God.
 Of itself, this commandment destroys all previous religions.

-2 comments on “Biblical Names
+4 comments on “Biblical Names

-1. I would like to thnkx for the efforts you have put in writing this blog.
+2. I would like to thnkx for the efforts you have put in writing this blog.
 I am hoping the same high-grade blog post from you in the upcoming as well.
 In fact your creative writing abilities has inspired me to get my own blog now.
 Really the blogging is spreading its wings quickly.
 Your write up is a good example of it.

 • Hi Pinero,